• Skip to Content

 An MBA with financial +Flexibility

-The value of a Kelley Full-Time +Flex MBA is our unmatched rank-to-cost ratio—and the +Flex options go even further to enhance your ROI.
-Starting full-time employment or returning to family while you take online classes in year two could save on costs.
+The value of a Kelley Full-Time +Flex MBA is our unmatched rank-to-cost ratio.
+The +Flex option goes even further to enhance your ROI with the opportunity to take online classes in year two, so you can start full-time employment, return to family, or live wherever you choose.

 Expense categoryIndiana